-What is a notarized translation in the UK?
+What is a notarized translation in the US?

 How do I get a translation notarized?

-To get a translation notarized, you should first speak to the requesting entity to understand the exact requirements for the notarisation.
-This includes checking whether the notarisation should be done in the source language country or the target language country.
-You should also check whether the original documents need to be apostilled before the translation is notarised.
+First of all, ask the party that will receive the translation what their specific requirements are.
+You should also ask whether the notarization should be done in the source language country or the target language country.
+While you are asking this, check whether the original document needs to be apostilled before the translation is notarized.